IV. Policies and Procedures

 Illinois Tech provides various posting fixtures and locations that may be used to advertise organizations, programs, events and services of interest to the Illinois Tech community.
 Any party so wishing to advertise is solely responsible for the content of its advertisement and must follow the policies listed below.
 Illinois Tech in no way endorses or approves the content of the advertisement or the program or services that a posting promotes.

 Posting must be made in compliance with the following guidelines.
 Postings not in compliance with these guidelines will not be approved for posting and will be removed.
 Campuses other than the Mies Campus may have additional rules and restrictions.
-Questions, complaints, reports of violations, or appeals regarding the policy should be directed to the Office of Student Affairs (firstname.lastname@example.org).
+Questions, complaints, reports of violations, or appeals regarding the policy should be directed to the Office of the Vice Provost for Student Affairs (email@example.com).

 - Advertisements for events sponsored by Illinois Tech departments or organizations and those taking place at Illinois Tech have posting priority.
 Advertisements not directly connected with Illinois Tech will be posted only as space permits.
 An advertisement must include the following information to be considered for posting: name of sponsoring agency, department, organization or individual; contact information in the form of phone or email; date and place of the event or meeting being announced.
 Programs which receive monetary allocation through the Student Activities Fund (SAF) must include “Sponsored by the Student Activities Fund” on all advertisements.